gemmaellis16/memory_game/README.md

     * Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.

 * [Google Fonts](https://fonts.google.com/)
-    * Google fonts were used to import the 'Roboto' font into the style.css file which is used on all pages throughout the project.
+    * Google fonts was used to import the sans serif font into the style.css file which is used on all pages throughout the project.

 * [Font Awesome](https://fontawesome.com/)
     * Font Awesome was used throughout the website to add icons to appeal to the eye.